usuyama/hapmuc/README.md

 ```
 Outputs:
 * ./cand_somatic
-    * Candidate somatic mutations, which passed the minimum criterion.
+    * Candidate somatic mutations, which passed the minimum criteria.
 (NOTE: you can set the parameters in `utils/search_variants.rb` )
 * ./cand_hetero_germline
     * Heterozygous germline variants.
-Also, you can check the criterion in `utils/search_variants.rb`.
+Also, you can check the criteria in `utils/search_variants.rb`.
 * ./windows
     * A list of candidate windows, which is generated based on the above two files using `bedtools window`.